An overview of questions, additional resources, and products relating to Harmony’s Open Staking.

 9. I want to undelegate my token, how long do I have to wait?

-Your undelegated tokens will be available in your wallet at the end of the epoch.
+Your undelegated tokens will be available in your wallet after 7 epochs have passed.

 10. My validator was not elected, can I undelegate and stake to another validator?